Essy-dan/LITA_Project/README.md

 Profit Margin by Quarter
 The above chart shows us how the profits are touching sky in 2023.
 As you can see Quarter 3 is the most profitable among all other quarters with 90% more profit than 2022.
 Followed by Quarter 4 which has a significant profit of 85% than 2022.

+Dashboard

+Dashboard is one of the most important thing to build as a Data Analyst.
+It consists of all the visuals in a story telling format for stakeholders to have a clear idea about the company’s performance.

 🥇
 🧮